-As you get older it’s important to continue taking care of yourself.
-If you’ve trained all your life then we’re sure you understand the importance of training.
-However, if you’re new to training as you age, let us stress the importance of training in your 40’s.
+As you get older, it’s important to continue taking care of yourself.
+If you’ve trained all your life, then we’re sure you understand the importance of training.
+However, if you’re new to training as you age, let us stress the importance of training in your 40s.

 There are many bodily changes that happen as you age, such as decreased bone density, a loss of lean muscle mass, and a lowered sex drive.
 There are also mood changes that can occur due to hormones like estrogen, testosterone, and progesterone levels changing.

-As you age, you may be extra concerned with your bone density decreasing as you age.
+As you age, you may be extra concerned with your bone density decreasing.
 Osteoporosis affects 1 in 3 women, and 1 in 5 men who are over the age of 50.
 This disease is when your bone density and the quality of your bones are reduced.

 If you used to never work out before, and you let your metabolism do all the work, it could start to fail you as you age.
-This compounds because as you lose lean muscle mass, you burn less calories, the more muscle mass you have, the more calories you burn.
-Add this lower muscle mass to an already lowered metabolism and it’s not a good fit.
+This compounds because as you lose lean muscle mass, you burn fewer calories.
+The more muscle mass you have, the more calories you burn.
+Add this lower muscle mass to an already lowered metabolism, and it’s not a good fit.

 Sleep Pattern Changes

-Exercise has been proven to improve the sleep you get, and helps you sleep more fully throughout the night.
-If you’re having issues sleeping at night we recommend trying to exercise for at least 10 minutes during the day, and see if you’re getting a better night’s sleep after that.
+Exercise has been proven to improve the sleep you get and helps you sleep more fully throughout the night.
+If you’re having issues sleeping at night, we recommend trying to exercise for at least 10 minutes during the day and see if you’re getting a better night’s sleep after that.

 Job, Kids, & Life Itself

-Something we can control though, is how we let these things affect our bodies.
-Exercise is critical to maintain your flexibility and mobility, and it also helps to keep your cortisol levels in check.
+Something we can control, though, is how we let these things affect our bodies.
+Exercise is critical to maintain your flexibility and mobility and helps keep your cortisol levels in check.
 Cortisol is a stress hormone, and as we allow ourselves to get stressed, cortisol causes us to hold on to extra weight, making it harder to get rid of.
 We want to get that body moving in order to burn calories and beat that stress in order to lower your cortisol levels.

-Trust us when we say we’ve all been there when we really don’t want to work out, but we know exercise will make us feel better, and sure enough after we’re done we feel great.
+Trust us when we say we’ve all been there when we really don’t want to work out, but we know exercise will make us feel better, and sure enough, after we’re done we feel great.
 Personal trainers are a great way to stay motivated to work out.
 Check out some of the other reasons why you should hire a personal trainer.

 How can you prevent your body changes, lower metabolism, and all the other big life changes from taking over your life?
 Exercise of course!

-Doing strength training with weights will help to build muscles in your 40’s, and will help to slow down the process of losing muscle mass.
+Doing strength training with weights will help to build muscles in your 40s and will help to slow down the process of losing muscle mass.
 Strength training also keeps your metabolism going, as well as preventing osteoporosis.
 There are many types of strength training, and once you start working out regularly, you’re going to understand why it gets easier as you go.
 At Peak Physique, we really can’t stress enough the importance of training as you age.

-Remember, you’re going to be sore, so if you’re planning on working out everyday, make a plan and schedule so you’re working on different body parts each day so you give your body a chance to recover.
-It’s also good to remember, and we mentioned before, working out alone isn’t enough to stay fit and active, you have to eat right also.
-Look at the types of foods you’re eating, if they’re overly fat and greasy, your body is going to have a harder time combating that compared to when you were younger,
+Remember, you’re going to be sore, so if you’re planning on working out every day, make a plan and schedule so you’re working on different body parts each day so you give your body a chance to recover.
+It’s also good to remember, and as we mentioned before, working out alone isn’t enough to stay fit and active.
+You have to eat right also.
+Look at the types of foods you’re eating.
+If they’re overly fat and greasy, your body is going to have a harder time combating that compared to when you were younger.

-If you’re going to do strength training, or any other type of training, we recommend working with a personal trainer.
+If you’re going to do strength training or any other type of training, we recommend working with a personal trainer.
 There are many benefits of personal training, and when you don’t know where to start, Peak Physique is here to help!